fetchai/agents-aea/docs/api/helpers/dialogue/base.md

  | update(message: Message) -> Optional[Dialogue]
 ```

-Update the state of dialogues with a new message.
+Update the state of dialogues with a new incoming message.

 If the message is for a new dialogue, a new dialogue is created with 'message' as its first message, and returned.
 If the message is addressed to an existing dialogue, the dialogue is retrieved, extended with this message and returned.